 As society has been increasingly affirming the wider set of values that forest ecosystems can provide, the forest industry has witnessed a distinct change in the philosophy of forest management.
 Though timber may still be the primary economic value from the forests, a wider range of economic, environmental and social values is being demanded.
 Forest management now involves the sustainable management of a much larger spectrum of values such that the benefits we enjoy from the forests today do not impact on the ability of subsequent generations to enjoy benefits from the forests in the future.
 The concept of "sustainable forest management", has gained acceptance at the international, national, and local levels.
 Furthermore, this concept has attracted the attention of buyers of forest products who are increasingly demanding that the products be derived from forests managed on a sustainable basis.
-As a result, forest certification has emerged as a dominant factor in the forest industry in order to provide assurances to buyers of wood products that the management of forests meets certain standards considered being critical for sustainable forest management.
+As a result, forest certification has emerged as a dominant factor in the forests meets certain standards considered being critical for sustainable forest management.